Our first three official contract negotiation session were held via Zoom on March 20, March 26, and April 2.

 Board Meeting Inaccessibility

 We continue to be concerned about the inaccessibility of Summit Board meetings.
-As we detailed last month, only six members of the public were allowed into the Board meeting.
+As detailed in a complaint we filed with the Santa Clara County Office of Education, only six members of the public were allowed into the Board meeting.
 The rest of the parents, students, and teachers who took time off of work and school to drive to Redwood City were denied entry to the Board room at the Home Office and had to participate via videoconference at Prep.

 This caught the attention of Senator Connie Leyva, who recently authored a law to make charter school board meetings more accessible and open to the public.
 She sent a letter of concern to Summit’s Board and administration, which you can read here.